DOI-USGS/planetary-ard/content/tutorials/qgis_3d.md

  Finally, lets create an interactive 3D map view of the colorized hillshade.
 This section draws heavily from the terrific tutorial by [Stephanie](https://opengislab.com/about-me) available [here](https://opengislab.com/blog/2018/3/20/3d-dem-visualization-in-qgis-30).
 To create the visualization:

  1. Open the *View* menu in the top menu bar and select *New 3D Map View*
- 2. In the newly opened dialog, click *Configure*.
+ 2. In the newly opened dialog, click *Configure* (under the wrench icon).
  3. For the *Elevation* layer select the hillshade created above.
  4. Set the *Vertical scale* to 2.5 (to get a nice *z* exaggeration in the heights).
  5. Set the *Tile resolution* to 1024px.
 The GIF demonstrates the default 16px, 512px, and 1024px.
 This setting effects the resolution of the visualization.